Bira/octopus-carnival/_posts/2016-10-05-gransys-overview.md

 the Faith lies outside Gransys, in the mainland.

-Ordained members of the Faith go through intense training that ensures they are quite academically adept.
-Aside from theology, they are well-versed in history, ancient languages, and even alchemy and herbalism.
+Ordained members of the Faith go through intense training that ensures they are quite the adept scholars.
+Aside from theology, they are well-versed in history, ancient languages, and other disciplines.
+Monks and nuns of the Faith seem to fill a role similar to that of academic researchers in our world.

 In addition to the Faith, there are numerous signs throughout Gransys of an ancient religion practiced in times past.
 It venerated entities now known simply as "The Old Gods", associated with the four elements.
 Its ruined temples are buried under the ground waiting for those bold enough to find them.
-The Faith regards the religion of the Old Gods with academic curiosity, but frowns on anyone who views it as true.
+The Faith regards the religion of the Old Gods with scholarly curiosity, but frowns on anyone who would consider it more than myth.

-Religious Rank in the Faith goes from 0 all the way to 8, but no one in Gransys has a Rank bigger than 4 (the head of the Gran Soren Cathedral).
+Religious Rank in the Faith goes from 0 all the way to 8, but no one in Gransys has a Rank higher than 4 (the head of the Gran Soren Cathedral).
 Being an ordained priest or priestess confers Clerical Investment in addition to Rank, but brings no supernatural powers.
 Of course, nothing stops a priest from also studying magic.